 Tips for Writing a Custom Rental Agreement

-Without a specific, well-written custom lease, you’re leaving interpretation of your rental arrangement up to chance by the tenant and by the courts.
-You need a legally enforceable contract.
+Without a specific, well-written custom lease, you’re leaving the interpretation of your rental arrangement up to chance by the tenant and by the courts.
+A clear, informative and legally enforceable contract is a wise choice.

 Controlling Legal Risk